Loading component...

 - site visits, field observations and shadowing.

-We also welcome opportunities to promote these activities to our members and invite their involvement.
+The Professional Bodies welcome opportunities to promote such activities to members and invite their involvement.

-WIL may also contribute towards the practical experience requirement for the CPA Program.
+The WIL may also contribute towards the practical experience requirement for the professional programs of both Professional Bodies.

-- Higher education providers are encouraged to invite members and representatives of CPA Australia to input into the program development process via program advisory committees or review panels.
-Ideally, the appointed persons would include employers of program graduates to provide a "marketplace" view of the education needs of the industry, as well as feedback on the accounting programs offered and the standards achieved by graduates.
+Higher education providers are encouraged to invite members and representatives of the Professional Bodies to have input into the program development process via program advisory committees or review panels.
+Ideally, the appointed persons would include employers of program graduates in order to provide a "marketplace" view of the education needs of the industry, as well as feedback on the accounting programs offered and the standards achieved by graduates.